 ■ looking at and making plans for the most appropriate onward move, either within Kairos services or outside

 The Linden Grove Abstinence-Support Hostel offers a wide range of group activities, including:

 Rooms are available to residents for meetings with relevant others, such as care manager, recovery mentor, adult family member, friend etc. (There is a no-children policy operating in the hostel.)

 Linden Grove line-up, L-R: Sam Chapman (MBACP, IGA Foundation); Vincent Mahe, Assistant Manager (Level 5 Health & Social Care); Adrian Gibson (Level 3 Health & Social Care); Simon Woods (MBACP, Level 5 Health & Social Care); Lorraine Beckford, Manager (MBACP Accred., Diploma Therapeutic Counselling, Diploma Clinical Supervision, Level 3 First-line Management).

-Referrals are usually taken from the client’s social worker, doctor, welfare worker (eg at hostels, day centres etc).
-Clients can also self-refer.
+Referrals can be taken from the applicant’s social worker, doctor, welfare worker (e.g. at hostels, day centres etc).
+People can also self-refer.

 Housing benefit is applied for on admission with help of a support worker.